pyTooling/pyTooling/doc/Common/Platform.rst

 Platform
 ########

-The :class:`~pyTooling.Common.Platform.Platform` class gives detailed platform information about the environment the Python program or script is running in.
+The :class:`~pyTooling.Platform.Platform` class gives detailed platform information about the environment the Python program or script is running in.

 .. contents:: Table of Contents